dwkns/vscode-webc/README.md

 - WebC attributes and properties are wildcards right now.
 We should probably detect valid/invalid values (maybe when WebC gets to 1.0?)
 - WebC attributes, properties and dynamic attributes are detected everywhere.
 Should restrcit this to within html tags: `<` and `>`
 - Strings after properties or attributes are marked as `invalid.illegal.character-not-allowed-here` needs to detect these properly.
 - Comments are HTML comments.
-Think these may be better as Nunjucks comments.
+These may be better as Nunjucks comments?
+Or can we make Nunjucks support HTML comments?
+- Comments don't work properly in YAML frontmatter.

 ### To do